Biden to speak Thursday about Afghanistan amid swift U.S. pullout | Politics

 President Joe Biden on Thursday will offer his most extensive comments to date about the U.S. withdrawal from Afghanistan, a pullout that is raising concerns about a civil war there and drawing Republican criticism.
 A White House official said Biden would update the American people on the situation and that no major policy pronouncements were expected.

 Some Republicans are criticizing Biden for the pullout, although Trump had also sought to end American involvement in the war.
-Biden met Afghan leaders on June 25 and said U.S. support for Afghanistan would be sustained despite the pullout.
+Biden met Afghan leaders at the White House on June 25 and said U.S. support for Afghanistan would continue despite the pullout.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)